 A Future You Can Feel Confident About

 If you really want to be smart about college planning, enlist the help of a pro.
-A good financial advisor will look at where you are today and help you come up with a plan for tomorrow.
-If you don’t have an investing pro you can trust, we can introduce you to one in your area.
+A good investing professional will look at where you are today and help you come up with a plan for tomorrow.
+Don't know where to start?
+Find an investing professional in your area.